nailuJ-dev/Ohmyfood_project/README.md

 # Ohmyfood Project
-Third project of the Openclassroom web developer course.
 The main goal of this project is to create a website to compose and order your meals online.
 To do this, it's necessary to integrate and dynamize the web pages with CSS animations using Sass preprocessor.

 ![Accueil](https://user-images.githubusercontent.com/78428426/131095300-68a95a20-c32c-4f9f-9826-34373c71d8aa.png) ![Menu - À la française](https://user-images.githubusercontent.com/78428426/131095311-3e91f78d-e568-4919-a4d3-9ba5e4dc3963.png)